btcpayserver/btcpayserver-php-client/docs/testing.md

 >
 > node is used for PhantomJS and a few other tools that help out with
 > the required testing to make sure that the code is able to talk to
-> BitPay servers and should give us an early warning if things update or
+> BTCPayServer servers and should give us an early warning if things update or
 > change without notice.

 PHPUnit